Frequently Asked Questions – Khalsa Montessori Elementary School

 No, because of state open enrollment laws, we accept all students on a first-come, first-served basis.
-Families of current Khalsa Primary 4-year old students are encouraged to get their Kindergarten application to the school office as soon as possible after the opening of the waiting list for the child’s Kindergarten year.
+Families of current Khalsa Primary 4 year old students are encouraged to submit their Kindergarten application to the school office as soon as possible after the opening of the waiting list for the child’s Kindergarten year.

 Is Kindergarten private or charter?